 Update your LinkedIn photo

-Invite one of your mentors to grab coffee
+Invite one of your mentors to grab a coffee

 This one is easy, and better yet, involves caffeine.
 Ask a mentor or even a former colleague to meet for coffee and catch up.
 In today’s world of cyber isolation, it’s so important to maintain our relationships on a personal level.
 Face-to-face conversations will strengthen your bond – especially helpful if you use that person as a reference on job applications – and can often lead to professional benefits, like learning about a new job opportunity or skills class.